-Bruce is a Non-Executive Director of Palmer Leisure Australia Pty Ltd. He is also the Chairman of Sozo Resources Pty Ltd, Hunt Resources Pty Ltd and the McIver Group of Companies.
-Previously Bruce has served on a number of Boards specialising in Bulk Shipping, Mining Logistics, Oil & Gas Logistics, Property and with Australia Post.
+Bruce is a past Non Executive Director of Australia Post, The City of Brisbane Investment Corporation (CBIC) and Rail Technology Group Pty Ltd. He is also Chairman of Sozo Resources Pty Ltd, Hunt Resources Pty Ltd and the McIver Group of Companies.
+Previously Bruce has served on a number of Boards specialising in Bulk Shipping, Mining Logistics, Oil & Gas Logistics and Property Development.
 He also held positions in Australian Politics.
 Bruce has been a Fellow of the Australian Institute of Company Directors (AICD) since 2004.